StressarN/VibeProxy-Linux/README.md

 ## Features

-- 🎯 **Native macOS Experience** - Clean, native SwiftUI interface that feels right at home on macOS
+- 🐧 **Native Linux Experience** - Clean Avalonia UI that integrates with your Linux desktop
-- 🚀 **One-Click Server Management** - Start/stop the proxy server from your menu bar
+- 🚀 **One-Click Server Management** - Start/stop the proxy server from the system tray
 - 🔐 **OAuth Integration** - Authenticate with Codex, Claude Code, Gemini, and Qwen directly from the app
 - 📊 **Real-Time Status** - Live connection status and automatic credential detection
 - 🔄 **Auto-Updates** - Monitors auth files and updates UI in real-time
-- 🎨 **Beautiful Icons** - Custom icons with dark mode support
+- 🎨 **System Tray Integration** - Convenient access from your system tray
-- 💾 **Self-Contained** - Everything bundled inside the .app (server binary, config, static files)
+- 💾 **Self-Contained** - Everything bundled in the application (server binary, config, static files)

 ## Installation

-**⚠️ Requirements:** macOS running on **Apple Silicon only** (M1/M2/M3/M4 Macs).
-Intel Macs are not supported.
+**⚠️ Requirements:** Linux with .NET 8.0 or later

 ### Download Pre-built Release (Recommended)

 1. Go to the [**Releases**](https://github.com/automazeio/vibeproxy/releases) page
-2. Download the latest `VibeProxy.zip`
+2. Download the latest Linux release package
-3. Extract and drag `VibeProxy.app` to `/Applications`
+3. Extract and run the application
 4. Launch VibeProxy

-**Code Signed & Notarized** ✅ - No Gatekeeper warnings, installs seamlessly on macOS.

 ### Build from Source